Neo-paganism in the Republic of Ireland: Early history

 One of the first openly pagan organisations in Ireland was the Fellowship of Isis.
 Founded in Clonegal, Wexford, in 1976 by Olivia Robertson, her brother Lawrence and his wife, it has been continuously running since and claims 20–30,000 followers worldwide.

-Stewart Farrar was one of the earliest initiates into Gardnerian Wicca, being initiated in 1970.
+Stewart Farrar was one of the earliest initiates into Alexandrian Wicca, being initiated in 1970.
 He and his wife Janet moved to Ireland in 1976 to escape the bustle of London, finally settling in Kells, County Meath and establishing their own coven – likely one of the first in Ireland.

 Prior to 1990, Neo-pagan groups in Ireland tended to be regarded as eccentrics; however since then their profile has risen considerably.
 This is due to several reasons.
 The decline in influence of the Catholic church has prompted many to explore other belief systems.
 Discoveries of previously unknown astronomical alignments at stone circles, mountains and burial sites have indicated that the ancient Irish were more technologically advanced than previously thought.

 In 1995, the first Irish pagan website, Pagan Ireland, was created by Bev and Del Richardson, who also went on to set up a school of Paganism in Doneraile, Co.
 Cork.
-With the approval of Bev and Del Richardson, Pagan Ireland magazine was begun by Luke Eastwood, in 2021, also resurrecting the website name.
+With permission to use the name given by Bev and Del Richardson, Pagan Ireland magazine was begun by Luke Eastwood in 2021, also resurrecting the website name.

 Extensive road and motorway development since the mid-1990s has endangered several Celtic heritage sites, and Neo-pagan groups have frequently been involved in protests against these works.
 The highest-profile protests were against the proposed M3 motorway, which cuts through the Tara-Skryne or Gabhra valley in County Meath and close to the Hill of Tara, the traditional seat of the High Kings of Ireland.
 Druidic groups in particular have been heavily involved in protesting the motorway's development.